 Shawndra B. Miller, Marion County

 Shawndra Miller will travel to the west coast to research and write two chapters of her work-in-progress, a nonfiction book on community resilience.
 The book weaves her personal story with profiles of groups responding to the linked threats of economic distress, food insecurity, energy contraction, and global warming.
-The stories will show that a more fulfilling, healthy, and earth-sustaining way of life is possible, indeed necessary, if we are to leave a liveable planet to future generations.
+The stories will show that a more fulfilling, healthy, and earth-sustaining way of life is possible, indeed necessary, if we are to leave a livable planet to future generations.

 Mark Neely, Delaware County